mtlynch/mtlynch.io/content/retrospectives/2022/10/index.md

 ### We become less time-dependent

-Without fulfillment or manufacturing, the only thing.
+Without fulfillment or manufacturing, the only time-sensitive responsibility we have is customer support.

-Customer support requests are still time-sensitive

 ### We become more robust to employee absence

 A few times in the last few months, a member of TinyPilot's local staff has been out of work for several days at a time.
-Once was a planned vacation, and that was easy to prepare for, but twice were due to illness.
+Some were planned vacations; others were due to illness.
 TinyPilot has enough redundancy that we were able to keep going without affecting customers, but it did [strain other parts of our systems](/retrospectives/2022/09/#build-redundancy-into-customer-support).

 If we outsourced manufacturing and fulfillment, it will become far easier for TinyPilot to handle employee absence.
+We wouldn't have to scramble to keep orders shipping, as we're out of that critical path.

-### We change our local staff's jobs
+### We'd redefine our local staff's jobs

 One challenge of outsourcing is the impact it has on our existing local staff's jobs.
-If we were to get rid of the TinyPilot office and outsource manufacturing and fulfillment, that eliminates about 75% of their work.
+If we were to get rid of the TinyPilot office and outsource manufacturing and fulfillment, that eliminates about 75% of work our local team currently does.

+The local team does great work, and I want to make sure they still have roles within the company if we get rid of our office.

 They'll continue to have customer service work

-The local team does great work, and I want to retain them.

 Proactive outreach to customers.